 Wondering why talent can’t be taught?

-The author explains that talents are thinking patterns that come easily to us.
+The author explains that talents are thinking patterns that come quickly to us.

 For instance, you might be naturally good at solving puzzles.

-Or you might be a knack for finding errors in the code of the software.
+Or you might be a knack for finding errors in the software’s code.

 Everyone has something that comes naturally.